 Also known as Athlete’s foot is a fungal infection that happens between the toes.
-Athlete’s foot commonly occurs in an individual’s feet that have become very sweaty for reasons like wearing tight shoes, socks and other confined footwear.
-Just like ringworm, it is high contagious.
-It can spread on floor surfaces, contaminated clothing and towels.
+The athlete’s foot commonly occurs in an individual’s feet that have become very sweaty for reasons like wearing tight shoes, socks, and other confined footwear.
+Just like ringworm, it is highly contagious.
+It can spread on floor surfaces, contaminated clothing, and towels.

 Athlete’s foot can also spread to other parts of the body as well.
 Areas such as hands, nails and groin areas can become infected and cause more complications to arise.

 Risk factors include being a male, frequently wearing tight-fitted or confined footwear and damp socks, sharing contaminated items such as mats, footwear, socks and walking barefooted in public bathing places such as gym showers, locker rooms, saunas, and swimming pools.